open-feature/contribfest-eu-24/README.md

 ## Providers

-Providers are the abstractions that brige the gap between the SDK and the vendors or tools that store, manage and server feature flags.
+Providers are the abstractions that bridge the gap between the SDK and the vendors or tools that store, manage and server feature flags.
-See the [provider spec](https://openfeature.dev/specification/sections/providers)https://openfeature.dev/specification/sections/providers, and [FAQ (https://openfeature.dev/docs/reference/concepts/provider#faq)https://openfeature.dev/docs/reference/concepts/provider#faq
+See the [provider spec](https://openfeature.dev/specification/sections/providers), and [FAQ (https://openfeature.dev/docs/reference/concepts/provider#faq).

 - Check out [existing providers](https://openfeature.dev/ecosystem)https://openfeature.dev/ecosystem
-  - Consider implementing an "env_var" provider if none exist for the language in question
+  - Consider implementing an "env_var" provider if none exists for the language in question
   - Consider implementing a provider for a vendor or tool you are familiar with
 - find in contrib repos